-Things to Do with Kids in Osaka + Toddler Friendly
+Best Things to Do in Osaka with Toddlers and Kids

-Before moving to Osaka from Tokyo, I had never really thought of it as a kid-friendly place.
+Before moving to Osaka from Tokyo with my daughter (who was a toddler at the time), I had never really thought of it as a kid-friendly place.
 After all, I usually came to Osaka to indulge in the food culture.
 But oh how wrong I was!
 There is so much for kids to do in Osaka, and my family ended up loving the Kansai region so much that we built a house here!

 So if you’re looking for recommendations on the best things to do with kids in Osaka from a local mom, you’ve come to the right place.